daisy/ebookcraft-2019/slides/epub-a11y.md

 Beyond this, though, there are no known implementations that provide an enhanced user experience via `epub:type`.

-We're not saying "don't use it"; we're saying "don't use only it." <!-- .element: class="fragment" -->
+Don't rely on it alone. <!-- .element: class="fragment" -->

 ---